 Oh wait, another pattern has emerged—my ridiculous urge to cart around breakable items.

 There was that one time I was starting off a seven-week trip through Europe, when three days in I visited the Champagne region in France.
 Not content to simply pick up a bottle of bubbly, my friend and I BOTH decided we needed to buy six champagne flutes.
-Let me tell you, that is about the worst thing you can truck around while backpacking.
+Let me tell you, those are about the worst things you can truck around while backpacking.
 Incredibly, they all made it home in one piece!

-I have a friend who is much smarter than me, who buys a little flag from every country she visits, which obviously have much less of a chance of shattering all over your luggage.
-A quick Twitter poll also revealed that some festive folks collect Christmas tree decorations, while others grab refrigerator magnets.
+I have a friend who is much smarter than me, who buys a little flag from every country she visits, which obviously has a zero per cent chance of shattering all over your luggage.
+A quick Twitter poll also reveals that some festive folks collect Christmas tree decorations, while others grab refrigerator magnets.
 I think these are great examples of picking up something that’s actually meaningful to you, versus crap you will never have any use for.

 My new thing is to skip the shopping once I’ve picked up that treasured shot glass, and spend my time actually enjoying the destination.
 I can always go to the mall on a rainy afternoon back home.

 Is there a souvenir you always make sure to pick up on vacation?
-Comment below, or tweet me.
+Comment below!

 YOU MIGHT ALSO ENJOY: